-The international admissions process should only be used by applicants who want student visa (F-1, J-1, M-1) support from Madison College.
+This process should only be used by applicants who want F-1 student visa support from Madison College.
 The first step in getting a student visa is to be admitted.
 In order to be admitted, applicants must submit all required documents listed below.
-After completing this step, please follow instructions for obtaining your visa and the required next steps for international students.
+After completing this step, follow instructions for obtaining your visa and next steps for international students.

 Program Availability: for the best choice of degree programs, apply by January 1 for Fall semester and by May 1 for Spring semester.

 Attendance at Program Advising and Registration (A&R) Sessions: many programs offer information sessions which allow you to meet with faculty and academic advisors to help with course selection.
 Invitations are sent beginning in March for Fall semester and October for Spring semester.

 Class Availability: during open (public) degree-credit enrollment, community members can begin to enroll in classes, even if they have not been admitted to a degree program.
 As a result, classes fill quickly, so admission after this time may result in limited course options.

 Visa Timelines: be aware of the standard visa processing timelines which may only begin after being admitted and issued an I-20.

 - Applying Abroad - Visa interview appointments must often be scheduled 2-3 months in advance.

 - Changing Visa Status (in US) - This is only possible in limited cases and may take 6-12+ months to process.
 It is strongly encouraged to schedule a visa advising appointment to determine if this is an option.

 - Transferring F-1 Visa Status - I-20 transfer must be initiated while in valid F-1 status.